tthecoder15/T3A2---MERN-App/T3A2-B/README.md

 ## Production Environment Testing

 We first deployed the front end on the 31st.
-After deploying the website we tested the website on both a desktop and a mobile to identify issues.
+After deploying the website, we executed manual tests on both a desktop and a mobile device to identify issues.
 Below are screenshots of issues we immediately identified.

 ### Desktop Testing Screenshots